Topics

 Hadhrat Umar “replied;

-my intake of sugar to a minimum and followed that restriction for a week to make it a strong habit.
-Had Ion the first day instructed that child that he should eat less sugar, my advice would not have worked on him.
-Now the advice will have effect on him and he will follow it."
+"I used to eat too much sugar myself.
+I reduced my intake of sugar to a minimum and followed that restriction for a week to make it a strong habit.
+Had I on the first day instructed that child that he should eat less sugar, my advice would not have worked on him.
+Now the advice will have effect on him, and he will follow it."

 In this age of uncertainty, misery, worry, and insecurity, it becomes clear that, (as) we observe that people advising youth as well as adult acquaintances to stay away from sin while not following their own counsel, that the advice falls on deaf ears because we ourselves do not follow it.

-There is an outcry all around that the present generation has turned away from Islam — that it does not follow the path of its ancestors.
+There is an outcry all around that the present generation has turned away from Islam—that it does not follow the path of its ancestors.
 Why do we forget that we too are counted among this generation's ancestors?

-If the present generation has strayed away from the teachings of the beloved Prophet (saw) it is more our fault than theirs.
-Everyone knows that lying is wrong and that usurping wrongfully inflated profits and participating in the black market constitutes a swindling of the rights of Allah's servants.
-However, lying has become a means to achieve success and prosperity in our lives.
+lying has become a means to achieve success and prosperity in our lives.
 And pocketing profits in excess of the limits prescribed by the Quran has become a kind of science.
 When children see that their parents chant the teachings of Allah and his Prophet from their lips, while their actions run counter to those teachings, the only conclusion their progressive minds can arrive at is that religion is merely the verbal expression of ideas and concepts; and that it has nothing to do with action.

 Chaos and commotion is rampant in the world.
 Every person is trapped in this problem or that.
 Peace of mind no longer exists.
 The prevailing perception of insecurity has thickened the shadows of sorrow and grief.
 Newspapers publish reports on a daily basis of accidents and loss of precious human life.
 At times we hear the heart-wrenching and horrifying news of buildings that once reached the sky, falling to the ground and killing hundreds of God's servants.
 In light of all this, it is not difficult to speculate that we are under attack by earthly and heavenly calamities.
-On the surface, we explain the occurrence of these terribly tragic incidents by reasoning that they are the result of the greed of those who constructed buildings I with cheap faulty material] or the result of natural movement and changes within the earth.
-But if looks at it from the perspective of a devout Muslim, one realizes his that according to God's declaration, it is the crimes I misdeeds of those dwelling in human society that invite h earthly and heavenly calamities.
+On the surface, we explain the occurrence of these terribly tragic incidents by reasoning that they are the result of the greed of those who constructed buildings [with cheap faulty material] or the result of natural movement and changes within the earth.
+But if one looks at it from the perspective of a devout Muslim, one realizes that according to God's declaration, it is the crimes and misdeeds of those dwelling in human society that invite such earthly and heavenly calamities.

 Journey Towards Insight